-- Integrity failure on the Binding key
+- Integrity failure on Binding Key;

-- Illegal modification of the Binding key
+- Illegal modification on Binding Key;

-- Illegal attempt to erase the Binding key
+- Illegal attempt to erase the Binding key.

-- O.Trusted-Path Trusted Communication with Authorized Host
+O.Trusted-Path - Trusted Communication with Authorized Host

 The TSF provides a trusted path only with authorized U.Host-Device (based on the shared Binding key), and protects the confidentiality and the integrity of the User data to be communicated with U.Host-Device.